 Google Search Console is a free service that helps you manage your site's presence in Google search results.
 Through Google Search Console, you can request that Google index your site, meaning changes you've made will show up in search results sooner.

-Note: Google recently rebranded Google Webmaster Tools as Google Search Console.
+Note: Google rebranded Google Webmaster Tools as Google Search Console.
 For more information, visit Google's blog post.

 Before you begin